Evyatar-Menczer/weather-app/README.md

 3. Use the provided methods to interact with the widget and fetch historical weather data.

 ## Notes
+* The user's current location averages data is logged into the console.
+* The free weather API I found is in a delay of 5 days.

-You might wonder why there are images and descriptions if I display an average temperature.
+* You might wonder why there are images and descriptions if I display an average temperature.
 Well, I sampled all the weather codes for a given day, and I display the most frequent weather code (weather code eventually translates to image and description)